maddenp/iotaa/README.md

     path.touch()
 ```

 Finally, we have this workflow's only `@external` task, `box_of_tea_bags()`.
 The idea here is that this is something that just must exist (think: someone must have simply bought the box of tea bags at the store), and no action by the workflow can create it.
 Unlike other task types, an `@external` task yields, after its name, only the _assets_ it represents.
-It yields no requirements, and has no action code to ready the asset:
+It yields no requirements, and provides no action code to ready the asset:

 ``` python
 @external